JohannesKonings/cdk-nag-custom-nag-pack/API.md

 - *Type:* boolean
 - *Default:* false - custom resource singleton lambda findings will not be suppressed

-Deactivaste suppressions for custom resources singleton lambda The id's `AwsSolutions-L1` and `AwsSolutions-IAM4` will be suppressed suppressed if the parameter is set to true.
+Deactivaste suppressions for custom resources singleton lambda The id's like `AwsSolutions-L1` or `AwsSolutions-IAM4` will be suppressed suppressed if the parameter is set to true.

 All this is managed by cdk.
 Supress for Custom::AWS itself and also for Custom::LogRetention, if the log retention is set.
+Suppress for Custom::CDKBucketDeployment, if the bucket deployment is in place.
 All other findings have to be suppressed directly via `NagSuppressions.addResourceSuppressions`

 ---